Documentary Short Inspired by Work of Non-Profit Helping the Homeless by Nurturing Their Artistic Expression

 About the Britt Penrod Award

-The award will be presented to a finalist for Roy W. Dean Grant whose film is unique and makes an exceptional contribution to society.
-The Britt Penrod Award was made possible by a donation from longtime friend of 501(c)3 non-profit From the Heart Productions and the Roy W. Dean Grants, Britt Penrod.
+The award will be presented to one or more finalists to one of our four yearly Roy W. Dean Grants whose film is unique and makes an exceptional contribution to society.
+The Britt Penrod Award was made possible by a donation from its namesake who is a longtime friend of 501(c)3 non-profit From the Heart Production.
 Results of the award have no bearing on the eventual winner of any of the Roy W. Dean Grants.

 Britt is president of Giant Entertainment & Management Inc. (G.E.M.) is a Los Angeles based Film & Television Studio design and development company with in depth experience in the United States, Europe and Asia.